Re-designing for readers

 I enjoyed reading Matt Gemmell's post on designing blogs for readers the other week.
 I decided to see how well my own blog "complies" to his advice.

-I have had blogs on wordpress, tumblr and writing my own (terrible) blog software on a rented VM in the past.
+I have had blogs on WordPress, Tumblr and writing my own (terrible) blog software on a rented VM in the past.
 This site is a clean break from those.
-Content & code both lives in a git repository, which appeals immensely to me as a programmer, and the site is statically generated and hosted on Github.
-I don't get the statistics that Wordpress gives you, and I don't have the seamless posting from tumblr, but I have full control of the templates & content, and free custom domains.
+Content & code both lives in a git repository, which appeals immensely to me as a programmer, and the site is statically generated and hosted on GitHub.
+I don't get the statistics that WordPress gives you, and I don't have the seamless posting from Tumblr, but I have full control of the templates & content, and free custom domains.

 A lot of blogs seems to focus on style over substance—or at least they make it seem that way—with themes that make it very hard to read the text.
-Garish background colours; a dazzle of columns; tiny fonts; or, my current pet peeve, light gray text on white background.
+Garish background colours; a dazzle of columns; tiny fonts; or, my current pet peeve, light grey text on white background.
 These all amount to punching your readers in the face, and I wanted to avoid that.
 Thus this site has a single-column layout, high-contrast theme with fairly large font size.
 But my front page wasn't quite right.

 Instead of the "about me" blurb I used to have I followed Matt's advice and created a new front page that contains excerpts of the ten most recent posts.
 This was made possible by upgrading Jekyll (my blogging platform) to a new version that automatically grabs the first paragraph of each post to use for the excerpt.
 The old front page became the About page instead.
 Better!